 During 2019, the CECL committee of the Company continued to work through its implementation plan.
 The Company has integrated historical and current loan level data as required by CECL and is working with its third-party vendor solution to begin evaluating the methodologies available under the CECL model on its loan portfolios.
 The Company also continues to evaluate documentation requirements, internal control structure, relevant data sources, and system configurations.
 The Company has completed a successful integration of the required fields and historical data for key loan, customer and collateral data within the third-party solution and has been able to run parallels of our current ALLL calculation in the software to compare to our internal calculation and reconcile known differences.
-The Company has started the process of selecting the methodologies to be used for each segment of its loan portfolio and started preliminarily testing to determine the impact of each methodology.
+The Company has started the process of selecting the methodology.
 Currently, we are unable to estimate the impact the adoption of this update will have on the consolidated financial statements and disclosures.
-However, the Company expects the impact of the adoption will be significantly influenced by the composition and characteristics of its loan portfolios along with economic conditions prevalent as of the date of adoption.
+However, the Company expects the impact of the composition and characteristics of its loan portfolios along with economic conditions prevalent as of the date of adoption.
 The Company expects to implement the new standard beginning January 1, 2023.